hemanthsai126/CIC-IDS/readme.md

 The existing `arrakis.ben_autopilot_controls` table can continue to own the global Ben autopilot toggle unless we decide to migrate it later.
 The Settings page can read from both the existing global control and the new settings store.

-Every settings update should write an audit event with:

-- Setting key.
-- Previous value.
-- New value.
-- Actor.
-- Timestamp.
-- Reason or optional note.

 ## API Direction

 Add dashboard-facing API coverage for settings: